Ranked Choice Voting And Condorcet Failure in the Alaska 2022 Special Election: How Might Other Voting Systems Compare?: Possible election outcomes with STAR Voting

 \section{Possible election outcomes with STAR Voting}

-In order to model a STAR Voting election based on the cast vote record, we make the following assumptions.
-We start by assuming that voters will maximize the impact of their votes by giving their favorite candidate(s) 5 stars and their least favorite candidate(s) 0 stars. \begin{itemize} \item The 178 voters who overvoted by giving two candidates their highest ranking will give each of those two candidates 5 stars and will give the remaining candidate 0 stars.
-(The 56 voters who gave all three candidates will not be considered since they expressed no preference among the candidates.) \item The 55,965 voters who ranked only one candidate will give that candidate 5 stars and will give the remaining two candidates 0 stars. \item The 132,786 voters who ranked all three candidates will give their first-place candidate 5 stars and will give their third-place candidate 0 stars.
+In order to model a STAR Voting election based on the Cast Vote Record, we make the following assumptions.
+We start by assuming that voters will maximize the impact of their votes by giving their favorite candidate(s) 5 stars and their least favorite candidate(s) 0 stars. \begin{itemize} \item The 56,309 voters who ranked only one candidate will give that candidate 5 stars and will give the remaining two candidates 0 stars. \item The 132,273 voters who ranked all three candidates will give their first-place candidate 5 stars and will give their third-place candidate 0 stars.
 We will consider a range of possibilities for how may stars, on average, these voters choose to give their second-place candidate. \end{itemize} There is one key difference between our models for STAR and Approval Voting: Since voters who ranked all three candidates indicated a preference between their second- and third-place candidates, for STAR Voting we will assume that they will give their second-place candidate {\em at least} one star, so as to maintain their preference order for the runoff round.
-And, while there is the possibility that some of these voters might choose to give 5 stars to each of their top two candidates, the runoff round is a sufficiently strong disincentive to do so that we will assume that the {\em average} score given to second-ranked candidates in each category is no more than 4 stars.
+And, while there is the possibility that some of these voters might choose to give 5 stars to each of their top two candidates, the runoff round is a sufficiently strong disincentive to do so that we will assume that they will give their second-place candidate {\em no more than} 4 stars.

-The range of possible outcomes for this election is depicted numerically in Table \ref{table:STAR-voting-outcomes} and graphically in Figure \ref{fig:STAR-voting-outcomes}.
-For each candidate, the dark-colored bar in Figure \ref{fig:STAR-voting-outcomes} indicates their minimum level of support, based on 5 stars from each first-place votes and 1 star from each second-place vote.
+The range of possible outcomes for the score round of this election under this model is depicted numerically in Table \ref{table:STAR-voting-outcomes} and graphically in Figure \ref{fig:STAR-voting-outcomes}.
+For each candidate, the dark-colored bar in Figure \ref{fig:STAR-voting-outcomes} indicates their minimum level of support, based on 5 stars from each first-place vote and 1 star from each second-place vote.
 The light-colored, shaded bars indicate the range of support that is potentially available from additional stars for second-place votes, color-coded by the range available from each of the other candidates' first-place voters.